LetoThe2nd/blubber/README.md

 What shall go into blubber in the (near) future?
 - Error checking!
 - Differently named Blubberfiles (think: make -f Foobar.txt)
-- Passing(overriding) config options through environment variables
 - Getting layers from svn, ftp, tarballs, or just plain file copy
 - Refreshing the Blubberfile after you changed something in conf/{local,bblayers}.conf
-- Providing a subshell for direct work on the project
 - Code base improvements...

 If sounds interesting, please have try - and scream loudly if you have comments, questions...